 We will prioritize the spirit of compliance under any circumstances and will never tolerate any action that violates laws and regulations, social norms, or internal rules.
 We will create an environment within the organization where no concern pertaining to compliance will be ignored.
 Moreover, we will implement training and provide guidance to all parties concerned.
+We will consistently oppose any antisocial force or organi-

 We will consistently oppose any antisocial force or organization posing a threat to the order and safety of civil society and completely dissociate ourselves from any relation with them.